-As noted on the second page of this week’s issue, the new deadline going forward for The Illustrated News, as of this week’s issue (Oct.
+As noted on the second page of this week’s issue, the new deadline going forward for Floral Park Dispatch/Three Village Times, as of next week’s issue (Oct.
 12), will be Wednesday at 10 a.m. for the following week’s paper.
 This deadline is for all submissions: articles, photos, announcements, letters to the editor, obituaries and calendar items.
-As always, please consider the deadline on Thursday morning to be the last-minute deadline, as we prefer to receive submissions earlier rather than later.
+As always, please consider the deadline on Wednesday morning to be the last-minute deadline, as we prefer to receive submissions earlier rather than later.

 We thank you in advance for your respecting our deadlines.